lilyh06/MDDN242-Project-1.1/README.md

 Prompting an A.I (co-pilot) to add 3 centered buttons using .png images of fish I had draw, as fish are something i often draw stylized in different ways.

-The colours are bold, so name is bold
+The colours are bold, so name is bold, why i did stuff and how i got there/made those choices how it reflects me and my work?